davidgracia26/Why_Has_Nobody_Told_Me_This_Before/Developer_Edition.md

 > ## Final Note

 This may seem overwhelming but it's ok.
 No one will learn all of this in a day.
 It takes time and practice.
 Don't worry about making mistakes.
 Mistakes are progress.

+With each keystroke you are becoming the developer you are meant to become.